tanboonjoon/main/docs/DeveloperGuide.md

 * `INFO` : Information showing the noteworthy actions by the App
 * `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

+### Tasks
+All tasks created in TaskForce are immutable.
+The whole program revolve around Adding and Deleting Tasks.
+Commands Such as EditCommand
+MarkCommands are extension of Addding and Deleting Tasks.

+* Adding and Deleting Tasks will trigger an event to inform and update the Model side that the list is updated.
+* Having commands revolve around Adding and Deleting simplify our implementation as the Model only have to listen to when Tasks are added or deleted.

+### FindCommand
+Our FindCommand is implemented to replace the old ListCommand found in TaskForce.
+ListCommand simply list out all the tasks found in
+TaskForce and this may become a problem when the list get too big.
+User have to scroll up and down to locate the specified tasks that they are interested.
+As such our FindCommand are implemented to allow users to filter out tasks in a few ways.

+*Keywords Searched are filtered by TagName, Description and TaskName *Tasks can be filtered by Event that start/end or are ongoing on a particular day.
+This include Deadline and Reminders.
+* Tasks can also be filtered by Week, showing all the task that is due/ongoing on a particular Week defined as Monday to Friday.

+As such our Findcommand covered everything a ListCommand.
+The key difference is that instead of listing everything on TaskForce, It allow Users to filter out their list by FindType.

+### UndoCommand
+We have set a limit for UndoCommand to 10.
+Users can only undo up to 10 previous command that they have inputted while the program is active.
+Having a ceiling for UndoCommand prevent any form of huge resource hog by TaskForce and this allow Users to multitasks many programs with TaskForce opened at the same time.

 ### Configuration